microsoft/rnx-kit/ROADMAP.md

 the finishing line.

-For historical reasons, this work is in a separate repository: https://github.com/microsoft/react-native-test-app, but it is maintained by the very same folks maintaining `rnx-kit`.
-Currently it does not support/target web.
+For historical reasons, this work is in a separate repository: https://github.com/microsoft/react-native-test-app.
+It is maintained by the very same folks maintaining `rnx-kit`.
+It currently does not support/target web.

-In the long term want `react-native-test-app` to be the best choice for developers, whether they are working on a library or a standalone app.
+In the long term, we want `react-native-test-app` to be the best choice for developers, whether they are working on a library or a standalone app.

 > **Note**